Nicola Bulley: Timeline of events since her disappearance

 Lancashire Police said their extensive inquiries have “so far not found anything of note”.

-A team of 40 detectives were working on approximately 500 different lines of inquiry, it was said.
+A team of 40 detectives were working on approximately 500 different lines of inquiry, it said.

 The force urged the public to avoid “distressing” speculation about what may have happened to Ms Bulley.